TritonXR/VRUniverse/Website/README.md

 Get to the Website code with `cd Website` from your VRUniverse home

 Make sure you have `npm` and `node` working on your system.
 Installing `node` should install `npm`.

-Over-write the current VRUniverseData in Website/data with the one on Google Drive

-Be careful about the folder names : The drive folder is called VRUniverse_Data but the code expects VRUniverseData

 Get website dependencies with `npm install`

 Run website with `npm start`

+or

+If you have Docker, you can run

+docker build -t <username>/universe-website .

+docker run --rm -it -p 8080:8080 <username>/myapp

 Go to `http://localhost:3000` in your favourite browser